 The final part of this course asks you to take a look at one of the resources you found from the resources Padlet and consider how you might need to adapt it for your group of young people.

 We’ll start by providing a checklist to help you review your resources for practical activities.
 You may find this useful when first searching for resources or for reviewing resources provided by the organisation you work for.

 You may not have all the answers you need at this stage.
-We’ll cover more in the next course on planning activities, in particular on links to the curriculum, risk assessment and logistics.
-However, the following questions will help you identify where you resource may need to be adapted.
+We’ll cover more in the next course on planning activities, in particular on links to the curriculum, risk assessment, and logistics.
+However, the following questions will help you identify where your resource may need to be adapted.

 Checklist when selecting resources for practical STEM activities

 - Is the activity safe?
 Highlight any risks.

 - Is the activity appropriate for the age group I am working with?

 - Is the activity likely to be fun and engaging for my group of young people?

 - Does the activity have a hands-on component?